An overview of 14 generative AI writing tools

 9. Anyword

-Anyword is focused on sales and conversions, and their clients include names like Red Bull and NBC.
+Anyword is focused on sales and conversions, and its clients include names like Red Bull and NBC.
 Built for performance marketers, content marketers, and full marketing teams, Anyword is capable of writing copy for the likes of social media, landing pages, blogs, webpages, and emails, and it offers predictive analytics that will estimate engagement before you publish, allowing you to save time and instantly identify top-performing copy.

 Anyword touts more than 85 “data-driven ways to create copy that converts,” as well as ad account integration, the option to blacklist words, and a Continuous Optimization feature.
 You can use it to create, improve, and score copy based on your business goals, and its built-in plagiarism checker claims to ensure original content.